 Does the market like gridlock?

 If we reframe the question in terms of unified and divided government, we can see a more complicated story.
-Conveniently, over the period we’re looking at from 1926 to 2019, you had an equal number of years of unified government (where the same party is controlled the presidency and both houses of Congress) and divided government.
-During periods of divided government, the S&P 500 averaged 9.66% per year, but during periods of unified government, the annual average return was 14.52% for the S&P 500.
-That’s a premium of almost 5% per year when one party has run the table – that’s huge.
+Conveniently, over the period we’re looking at from 1926 to 2022, you had an almost equal number of years of unified government (where the same party is controlled the presidency and both houses of Congress) and divided government – we have had 48 years of unified government and 49 years of divided government.
+During periods of divided government, the S&P 500 averaged 9.64% per year, but during periods of unified government, the annual average return was 14.44% for the S&P 500.
+That’s a premium of almost 5% per year when one party has run the table – nearly as large as the premium we saw for Democratic Presidents.

 But what if we bring party back into the mix?
-After all, of the 47 years that we’ve had a unified government, the Democrats have been in charge for 34 of them.
-So could this premium for unified government be what’s driving the Democratic Presidential premium that we saw earlier?
+After all, of the 48 years that we’ve had a unified government, the Democrats have been in charge for 36 of them.
+Could this premium for unified government be what’s driving the Democratic Presidential premium that we saw earlier?

 Let’s break the numbers down a little bit.
 We want to know four things: how the markets have done with Republican unified government, how they have done with Democratic unified government, and how they have done with divided government with Presidents of both parties.
 So let’s look at the numbers.